-The European envelope market has undergone accelerating consolidation since 2011 as a result of the financial crisis.
-The three largest envelope companies represent about 60 per cent of the total market.
+The European envelope market has undergone a consolidation since 2011.
+The three largest envelope companies represent just more than 50 per cent of the total market.
 However, some of the major markets are still fairly fragmented.
 Bong believes that overcapacity in the industry has fallen slightly.